VIP21/hcc2/README.md

 sudo rpm -i libamdgcn-0.4-0.noarch.rpm
 ```

-Build and install from sources is possible, though due to many different repos involved it is complicated a little.
-For details see corresponding [README](bin/README).
+Build and install from sources is possible, though due to many different repos involved it is a complex build.
+For details on the source build see [README](bin/README).

 ## HCC2 Limitations